DIGITAL DIRECTORIES LIMITED

 The first part of this clause relates solely to Clients.

-4.1 Clients may make use of the Services by accessing the Website at https://www.qredible.co.uk.
-The Services allow a Client to search for a Lawyer by location and to determine a Lawyer’s professional suitability for a given matter by reviewing the Lawyer Profile.
+4.1 Clients may make use of the Services by accessing the Website at http://www.qredible.co.uk.
+The Services allow a Client to search for a Lawyer or a Firm by location and to determine a Lawyer’s or Firm’s professional suitability for a given matter by reviewing the Profile.

-4.2 Following the provision of certain information in accordance with clause 3.2, the Services allow a Client to contact a Lawyer directly via the ‘send a message’ module.
-Any message sent to a Lawyer via the ‘send a message’ module is sent immediately, and without the exercise of any control or prior validation by the Company.
+4.2 Following the provision of certain information in accordance with clause 3.2, the Services allow a Client to contact a Lawyer or a Firm directly via the ‘send a message’ module.
+Any message sent to a Lawyer or a Firm via the ‘send a message’ module is sent immediately, and without the exercise of any control or prior validation by the Company.

-4.3 The Client is solely responsible for the accuracy and/or legality of any content sent to a Lawyer using the ‘send a message’ module.
+4.3 The Client is solely responsible for the accuracy and/or legality of any content sent to a Lawyer or a Firm using the ‘send a message’ module.

-This part of this clause relates solely to Lawyers.
+This part of this clause relates solely to Lawyers or Firms.

-4.4 In order to access the Service, the Lawyer must log into his Account by entering his Identification Codes on the Website.
+4.4 In order to access the Service, the Lawyer or the Firm must log into his Account by entering his/her/its Identification Codes on the Website.

-4.5 The Services enable the creation, editing, referencing, publication and posting of the Lawyer Profile on the Website, through which the Lawyer may publish and disseminate information about his professional activity as a lawyer and/or on the law firm in general.
+4.5 The Services enable the creation, editing, referencing, publication and posting of the Profile on the Website, through which the Lawyer or the Firm may publish and disseminate information about his/her/its professional activity as a lawyer and/or on the law firm in general.

-4.6 The Lawyer Profile is divided into several modules (the “Modules”):
+4.6 The Profile is divided into several modules (the “Modules”):

-- Presentation module: allowing the presentation of the activities of the Lawyer;
+- Presentation module: allowing the presentation of the activities of the Lawyer or the Firm;

-- Training module: allowing the information of the Lawyer’s academic/educational background;
+- Training module: allowing the information of the Lawyer’s or the individual lawyers at the Firm’s academic/educational background;

-- Information module: providing information on the place of practice of the Lawyer and other useful information;
+- Information module: providing information on the place of practice of the Lawyer or the Firm and other useful information;

-- Hourly rate module: publishing the fee schedule and the billing process of the Lawyer;
+- Hourly rate module: publishing the fee schedule and the billing process of the Lawyer or the Firm;

-- Spoken languages module: providing information on the working languages of the Lawyer;
+- Spoken languages module: providing information on the working languages of the Lawyer or the individual lawyers at the Firm;

 - Key figures module: allowing, if necessary, to present all the members of the law firm; and

-- Website module: to publish a direct link to the Lawyer’s personal website.
+- Website module: to publish a direct link to the Lawyer’s or the Firm’s personal website.

-4.7 The Services may also allow the Lawyer to have a billing management tool for their Clients on the Website.
-This service allows the Lawyer to create a payment area through which they can send invoices directly by email to their Clients, along with a link to proceed to payment via credit card.
-The creation of this payment area is done by the provision of certain information, including the provision of the relevant bank details associated with the Account on which the Lawyer wishes to be settled.
+4.7 The Services may also allow the Lawyer or the Firm to have a billing management tool for their Clients on the Website.
+This service allows the Lawyer or the Firm to create a payment area through which they can send invoices directly by email to their Clients, along with a link to proceed to payment via credit card.
+The creation of this payment area is done by the provision of certain information, including the provision of the relevant bank details associated with the Account on which the Lawyer or the Firm wishes to be settled.

-The remainder of this clause relates both to Clients and Lawyers.
+The remainder of this clause relates both to Clients and Lawyers or Firms.

-4.8 The Services allow Clients and Lawyers to electronically sign any written agreement that may be agreed between the parties.
+4.8 The Services allow Clients and Lawyers or Firms to electronically sign any written agreement that may be agreed between the parties.

 5. LAWYER OBLIGATIONS

-5.1 In order to be considered qualified to make use of the Services (“Qualified”), the Lawyer must:
+5.1 In order to be considered qualified to make use of the Services (“Qualified”), the Lawyer or the lawyers of the Firm must:

-- notify the Company of the professional indemnity insurance he has in place from time to time.
+- notify the Company of the level of professional indemnity insurance the Lawyer or the Firm has in place from time to time.

-5.2 The Company reserves the right to terminate the agreement without notice if it has reason to believe that the Lawyer is not Qualified pursuant to clause 5.1.
-The Lawyer shall notify the Company as soon as he is no longer considered Qualified.
+5.2 The Company reserves the right to terminate the agreement without notice if it has reason to believe that the Lawyer or the lawyers of the Firm is/are not Qualified pursuant to clause 5.1.
+The Lawyer or the Firm shall notify the Company as soon as he/she or one of its lawyers is no longer considered Qualified.

-5.3 The Lawyer acknowledges that the Company does not exercise control over any content or information posted by the Lawyer to the Website, either when it is first posted online or when it is subsequently modified.
+5.3 The Lawyer and the Firm acknowledges that the Company does not exercise control over any content or information posted by the Lawyer or the Firm to the Website, either when it is first posted online or when it is subsequently modified.

-5.4 The Lawyer is solely responsible for the accuracy and legality of the content he publishes and validates prior to it being posted by the Company on the Website.
+5.4 The Lawyer and the Firm is solely responsible for the accuracy and legality of the content he publishes and validates prior to it being posted by the Company on the Website.

-5.5 The Lawyer undertakes to inform the Company by any written means (postal mail or email) of any change relating to their identification information and in particular any change to their email address.
-In the event that the Lawyer can no longer receive emails sent by the Company during the period of use of the Services due to a delay in the Lawyer updating the identification information, the Company shall not be held responsible and shall accept no liability, in particular when concerning notification of any changes made to these Terms.
+5.5 The Lawyer and the Firm undertakes to inform the Company by any written means (postal mail or email) of any change relating to their identification information and in particular any change to their email address.
+In the event that the Lawyer or the Firm can no longer receive emails sent by the Company during the period of use of the Services due to a delay in the Lawyer or the Firm updating the identification information, the Company shall not be held responsible and shall accept no liability, in particular when concerning notification of any changes made to these Terms.

 6. YOUR CONDUCT